Nelson Mandela: Crime

-Foreign affairs
+Foreign policy

 Mandela expressed the view that "South Africa's future foreign relations [should] be based on our belief that human rights should be the core of international relations".
 Following the South African example, Mandela encouraged other nations to resolve conflicts through diplomacy and reconciliation.
 In September 1998, Mandela was appointed secretary-general of the Non-Aligned Movement, who held their annual conference in Durban.
 He used the event to criticise the "narrow, chauvinistic interests" of the Israeli government in stalling negotiations to end the Israeli–Palestinian conflict and urged India and Pakistan to negotiate to end the Kashmir conflict, for which he was criticised by both Israel and India.
 Inspired by the region's economic boom, Mandela sought greater economic relations with East Asia, in particular with Malaysia, although this was prevented by the 1997 Asian financial crisis.
 He extended diplomatic recognition to the People's Republic of China (PRC), who were growing as an economic force, and initially also to Taiwan, who were already longstanding investors in the South African economy.
 However, under pressure from the PRC, he cut recognition of Taiwan in November 1996, and he paid an official visit to Beijing in May 1999.

 Mandela with US president Bill Clinton.
 Despite publicly criticising him on several occasions, Mandela liked Clinton, and personally supported him during his impeachment proceedings.